Bangor, New South Wales: Transport

 The main road running through Bangor and Menai is Menai Road.
 The Bangor Bypass was completed in February 2005 to alleviate traffic in the area.

-Transdev NSW buses (routes 961 and 962) connect Bangor to Menai, Illawong, Alfords Point, Barden Ridge, Padstow, Bankstown, Sutherland, Kirrawee, Gymea and Miranda.
+U-Go Mobility buses (routes 961 and 962) connect Bangor to Menai, Illawong, Alfords Point, Barden Ridge, Padstow, Bankstown, Sutherland, Kirrawee, Gymea and Miranda.
 Metrobus M92 runs between Sutherland and Parramatta via Bankstown.
 It also runs a weekend bus service to Cronulla.

 The closest train station is Sutherland, on the T4 Illawarra line; although Padstow on the T8 East Hills/Airport line is also frequently used.
-Transdev buses service Bangor from both these train stations.
+U-Go Mobility buses service Bangor from both these train stations.

 A family friendly cycle way runs from Sutherland to Padstow through Bangor, which links up with the broader Sydney cycle way.

 Sport and recreation

-Bangor has tennis courts at Pyree St and Yala Rd.
-Yala Rd sporting facilities also include netball courts.
+Bangor has tennis courts at Pyree Street and Yala Road.
+Yala road sporting facilities also include netball courts.
 Bangor also has two sporting ovals (Akuna Oval and Billa Oval) named after the roads they are situated on.
 Bangor is home to the Bangor Brumbies soccer club and its home field is Billa Oval.
-The Menai Roosters football team uses Akuna Oval as its home oval, as well as the Bangor-Barden Ridge Cricket Club.
+The Menai Roosters football team uses Akuna Oval as its home oval, as well as the 'Comets' Bangor-Barden Ridge Cricket Club.
+The Bangor Tigers Junior AFL team uses fields at Barden Ridge oval as its home ground.
 The Bangor Scout Group was established in 1986 with a Scout Hall in Ross Reserve in Pyree Street and caters for youth aged from 6 to 26 years old.

-The nearby rivers and extensive bush areas are popular with the locals and offer a variety of outdoor activities including bush walking, mountain bike riding, canoeing, kayaking, rowing, fishing.
+The nearby Woronora and Georges rivers and extensive bush areas are popular with the locals and offer a variety of outdoor activities including bush walking, rock climbing/bouldering, mountain bike riding, boating, canoeing, kayaking, rowing and fishing.

-A small commercial swimming pool operates from the Bangor Shopping Centre.
-A larger council run swimming complex operates at Sutherland.
+A Little Fins Swim School Bangor, a small commercial swimming pool operates from the Bangor Shopping Centre.
+A larger council run swimming complex and leisure centre operates at Sutherland.